GForces-PL/ActiveRecord/README.md

 ## Main Features

 - no magic properties
+- real types for properties instead of string
-- no setters and getter needed
+- no setters and getters needed
 - objects created directly by PDO
 - lazy loaded relations
 - really fast